 - 20.01 Utility service development should support an orderly, logical, and sequential pattern of development. - 20.02 The location of regional and local transmission corridors, utility rights-of-way and easements, and related line assignments, shall be identified and protected at the conceptual scheme stage to the mutual satisfaction of the County, the developer, and the utility companies. - 20.03 Utility rights-of-way and easements shall be provided to accommodate shallow utilities at the subdivision or development permit stage as deemed necessary by the utility provider. - 20.04 Costs associated with utility service improvements shall be the developer's responsibility. - 20.05 All new business and institutional development shall connect to piped servicing for water and wastewater at the time of subdivision or development permit approval.
-Deferrals of piped servicing connections shall not be considered in subdivision or development approvals. - a) The requirement to connect to piped servicing for change of use applications within existing business developments shall be determined by the County, with consideration given to the intensity of the new use, the proximity and capacity of available piped servicing, and the effectiveness of existing private servicing serving the development. - 20.06 All residential development proposed within the new residential areas shown on Map 6 of this Plan shall connect to piped servicing for water and wastewater at the time of subdivision.
+Deferrals of piped servicing connections shall not be considered in subdivision or development approvals. - a) the requirement to connect to piped servicing for change of use applications within existing business developments shall be determined by the County, with consideration given to the intensity of the new use, the proximity and capacity of available piped servicing, and the effectiveness of existing private servicing serving the development. - 20.06 All residential development proposed within the New Residential Areas shown on Map 6 of this Plan shall connect to piped servicing for water and wastewater at the time of subdivision.

-- a) Should the connection to piped servicing for water or wastewater be deemed not feasible by the County, considering the development's scale and intensity, and the proximity and capacity of the available piped servicing, water wells and private sewage treatment systems (PSTS) may be supported in accordance with County policy. - b) New residential parcels less than 0.8 ha (±1.98 acres) in size shall connect to piped water and wastewater servicing at the time of subdivision.
-On-site servicing via water wells and PSTS shall not be supported for new residential parcels less than 0.8 ha (±1.98 acres) in size.
+- a) Notwithstanding Policy 20.06, subdivision to create a single residential lot that meets the criteria set out within Policy 8.14 of this Plan may utilize PSTS and water wells where this meets all relevant County standards and policies. - 20.07 All new residential parcels less than 0.8 ha (± 1.98 acres) in size located within either the Infill Residential Areas or the New Residential Areas shown on Map 6 of this Plan shall connect to piped water and wastewater servicing at the time of subdivision.
+On-site servicing via water well PSTS shall not be supported for new residential parcels less than 0.8 ha (± 1.98 acres) in size.